 A 15 minutes drive from Budva brings you to the famous coastal island and town of Sveti Stefan.
 The island is now a picture book hotel with a cluster of roofs and a sandbar linking it to the shore.
 You must walk the coastal path of Sveti Stefan to the secluded beaches of Milocer.
 A must is a visit to the Hotel Milocer, a wisteria-clad hotel, previously the property of the Yugoslav Royal Family.

-Ask Us A Question or Book Direct and Save 10% email@example.com
+Ask Us A Question or Book Direct and Save on the Service Fees of AIRBNB email@example.com